How do I get a copy of my xray?

 XrayUpload recommended a different treatment than my dentist.
 What should I do now?

 There may be data from your in-office examination that led your dentist to that conclusion.
 We simply provide an evaluation of your xray.
-If you feel your previous dentist may have been incorrect you might seek a new treatment plan from a new dentist or contact your previous dentist regarding our evaluation.
+If you feel your previous dentist may have been incorrect you might seek a new treatment plan or contact your previous dentist regarding our evaluation.

 What if I have a traditional film xray?